rgab1508/CryptoCRIT/README.md

 ## Wallet setup procedure
 <ol>
-  <li>Once you have installed the application, open the app and you will be prompted to enter your roll no.</li>
+  <li> Once you have installed the application, open the app and you will be prompted to enter your roll no.</li>
+ <li> If you have registered for CryptoCrit using the link below, you must receive an OTP in your registered mail ID ( One entered in the form) </li>
-  <li>If you are a new user, you will be given a pass phrase.
+  <li> If you are a new user, you will be given a pass phrase.
 Save it in your clipboard or write it down.
 Once this passphrase is lost your wallet is gone    forever!!</li>
-  <li>If you are an existing user, you will be requested to enter your passphrase given</li>
+  <li> If you are an existing user, you will be requested to enter your given passphrase</li>
-  </li> You will be allowed to choose an avatar once your account is created </li>
+  <li> You will be allowed to choose an avatar once your account is created </li>
+  <li> Your account balance will be 0 initially, you will have to request the admin to transfer the necessary amount. </li>
+ <li> Transactions can be done as per normal.
+All you need to know is the sender's roll no and you are good to go.
+Just make sure receiver is also registered. </li>
 </ol>